divyanshul66/Habit_Tracker_App/README.md

 6. If we change the status of our habit for the current date it is also reflected on the daily view page.

-7. You can see the website live at: https://divyanshul66.github.io/Habit_Tracker_App but if you want to run the application then download zip file open it and follow step 10.
+7. You can see the website live at: https://divyanshul66.github.io/Habit_Tracker_App but if you want to run the application then download zip file open it and follow step 8.

-9. Project demo video Link: https://drive.google.com/file/d/1HKqTb-bOBt3XKY-upGO_QC_lqF0ospa-/view?usp=sharing

-10. Write nodemon index.js in terminal then follow the step 11.
+8. Write nodemon index.js in terminal then follow the step 9.

-11. Open the application in your web browser by visiting the following URL:
+9. Open the application in your web browser by visiting the following URL:
 $ http://localhost:9000